One of the most popular questions I get asked is: What size kettlebell weights should I buy or what is the best kettlebell weight for beginners?

 However, you are stronger during two handed exercises and exercises that use mostly your legs and hips so having 3 – 4 kettlebells will greatly increase your ability to scale up and down your exercises.

-- Women starting our Ultimate Beginners program and Unicorn Challenge will need 3 kettlebells – 8kg and 2x 4kg
+- Women starting our Ultimate Beginners program and our Sexy Strong program need 3 kettlebells – 8kg and 2x 4kg – (these are for doubles).

 - If you are on a budget, you could start with – 8kg and 6kg